CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 "smallest".
 For example, if you have the strings "DBC", "Daa", "", "EEE", the sorted ascending order would be "", "DBC", "Daa", "EEE".
 The blank is first; the two strings starting with "D" are before the string "EEE", and the upper case "B" precedes the lower case "a".

 As a side note, there is an additional command, `sort`, which can perform sorting.
-It does not allow sorting in descending order, however it does allow you to conditionally sort; that is, passing something like `sort <varname> in <condition>` would sort only those rows for which the condition is true, the remaining rows remain *in their exact same position*.
+It does not allow sorting in descending order, however it does allow you to sort only a certain number of rows; that is, passing something like `sort <varname> in 100/200` would sort only rows 100 through 200, leaving the remaining rows remain *in their exact same position*.

 ^#^^#^ Working with strings and categorical variables